-Many see the Casey review as a big defection at the time of the crisis in education, social welfare provisions, NHS as well as to divert from the unrest because of the austerity measures and benefit reforms which adversely affect vulnerable groups of people.
+Many see the Casey review as a big deflection at the time of the crisis in education, social welfare provisions, NHS as well as to divert from the unrest because of the austerity measures and benefit reforms which adversely impact vulnerable groups of people.

 This is also the time when the society is concerned about and trying to cope with the fear, hate, scaremongering and racism, perpetuated during the last London mayor election, EU campaign and US presidential election, resulting in the up surge of far right, far right media and politicians – enough to radicalise far right attitudes which lead to increased ‘hate crimes’.

-Government-backed Casey review which was strategically delayed by Downing Street for months, recommends a major new strategy to help bridge divides in UK towns and villages, with an “integration oath” to encourage immigrants to embrace British values, more focus on promoting the English language, encouraging social mixing among young people, and securing “women’s emancipation in communities where they are being held back by regressive cultural practices”.
+Government-backed Casey review which was strategically delayed by Downing Street for months, recommends a major new strategy to help bridge divides in UK towns and villages, with an “integration oath” to encourage immigrants to embrace British values, more focus on promoting the English language, encouraging social mixing among young people, and securing “women’s emancipation in communities where they are being held back by regressive cultural practices”, coded for Muslim women.

 The review was originally commissioned by then prime minister David Cameron in 2015 as a part of a wider strategy to tackle the “poison” of Islamic extremism – so the review is more Muslim specific.

-While the review highlights variety of socio-cultural negativities, noticed in some Muslims, it lacks adequate focus on why things are as they are – for example, barriers to integration which many say are the dominant norms as well as the conflicts and contradiction they cause.
+While the review highlights variety of socio-cultural negativities, noticed in some Muslims, especially in areas with significant Muslimk population, it lacks adequate focus on why things are as they are – for example, barriers to integration which many say are because of the dominant norms and the conflicts and contradiction they cause.

 As expected, strategically appointments community secretary Sajid Javid defended the widely disowned review:, “For too long, too many people in this country have been living parallel lives, refusing to integrate, and failing to embrace the shared values that make Britain great” giving examples from his own childhood like he accompanied his mother to GP for translation.